awsdocs/aws-iot-docs/developerguide/device-advisor-console-tutorial.md

 1. Choose **Actions**, then **Run test suite**\.

 1. Under **Run configuration**, you'll need to select an AWS IoT thing or certificate to test using Device Advisor\.
-If you don't have any existing things or certificates, you'll need to first [create AWS IoT Core resources](device-advisor-setting-up.md)\.
-Once you select a thing or certificate, choose **Run test**\.
+If you don't have any existing things or certificates, first [create AWS IoT Core resources](device-advisor-setting-up.md)\.
+After you select a thing or certificate, choose **Run test**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/da-choose-thing-certificate.png)

 1. Choose **Go to results** on the top banner for viewing the test run details\.